joergschwarzwaelder/hhc2021/Objective-8/README.md

 Hashcat finds the password for `elfu_svc` to be `Snow2021!`.

 ### Access to elfu_svc_shr
-With this information we can get access to the elfu_svc_shr file share in 10.128.3.30:
+With this information we can get access to the elfu_svc_shr file share on 10.128.3.30:
 ```
 smbclient -U elfu_svc '\\10.128.3.30\elfu_svc_shr'
 ```